 2. Virtual Classroom

 A virtual classroom is a shared online space where learners and teachers work together simultaneously, providing an experience similar to the physical one.
 The best example of a virtual classroom is Google Classroom; it facilitates paperless communication between teachers and learners.
 It allows teachers to create classes, post assignments, organize folders, and view work in real-time, it provides one of the best virtual classroom experiences to the teachers and learners.
 Another example is Vedamo, it is a fully web-based platform for distance learning, it was built in close collaboration with teachers, students, and parents to create flexible solutions for needs of K-12 education.
 Vedado virtual classroom combines video conferencing connectivity and an interactive whiteboard with document sharing and more.
 It provides many features that enhance teaching and learning.
-There are many virtual classrooms providing tools available.
+There are many virtual classrooms providing tools available and these should be part of every principal’s entry plan available.

 3. Video platforms